Long-lived sterile neutrinos from an axionlike particle at Belle II: The Belle II experiment and search strategies

 The Belle II experiment is an asymmetrical detector located at the interaction point (IP) of the SuperKEKB collider, Tsukuba, Japan.
 With an electron beam of energy 7 GeV and a positron beam of energy 4 GeV colliding, the collider achieves a COM energy of 10.58 GeV lying at the $\Upsilon(4S)$ resonance.
 The resonance decays to a $B^+ B^-$ pair with 51.4\% probability~\cite{ParticleDataGroup:2024cfk}, resulting in copious production rates of these $B$-mesons.
 In total, $2.827\times 10^{10}$ $B^+ B^-$ pair-production events are expected, for the planned integrated luminosity of 50 ab$^{-1}$ by 2027 at Belle II.

 The Belle II detector is composed of various subdetector components.
 In this work, since we will propose search strategies based on tracking capabilities, we take the vertex detector and the tracker (Central Drift Chamber (CDC)) as the fiducial volume.
 In detail, we consider $-40<z<120$ cm and $1\text{ or }10< r< 80$ cm for the definition of the fiducial volume, where $z$ and $r$ are the longitudinal and transverse coordinates of the DV, respectively.
-The cutoff of $r> 1$ or 10 cm is imposed in order to ensure suppression of background events from neutral-kaon decays, prompt tracks originating at the IP, as well as particle interactions with the materials~\cite{Dib:2019tuj,Dey:2020juy,Bertholet:2021hjl,Cheung:2021mol,Cheung:2024oxh}.
+The cutoff of $r> 1$ or 10 cm is imposed in order to facilitate suppression of background events from neutral-kaon decays, prompt tracks originating at the IP, as well as particle interactions with the materials~\cite{Dib:2019tuj,Dey:2020juy,Bertholet:2021hjl,Cheung:2021mol,Cheung:2024oxh,Belle:2024wyk}.
 The other requirements on $r$ and $z$ are determined according to the geometry of the CDC, leaving at least 40 cm from its edges to ensure accurate tracking~\cite{Belle-II:2010dht}.
-The choice of $r>1$ cm or $r>10$ cm depends on the applied search strategy.
+The choice of $r>1$ cm or $r>10$ cm depends on the applied search strategy, as explained below.

+The sterile neutrino may decay into various possible SM final states via its mixing with the electron neutrino as considered here, for which the reconstruction efficiency of a DV and the expected background level at a detector differ distinctly.
+We focus on sterile-neutrino decays into at least two tracks, as potential signature candidates, in this work, because such final states have good efficiencies of DV reconstruction at the Belle~II experiment.
+These potential signal final states can be classified into two categories: \begin{enumerate} \item leptonic $l l' \nu$: $e^\mp \mu^\pm \nu_{\mu}$, $e^\mp \tau^\pm \nu_{\tau}$, $e^- e^+\nu_e$, $\mu^- \mu^+\nu_e$, \item semi-leptonic $e^\pm M^\mp$: $e^\pm \pi^\mp$, $e^\pm \rho^\mp$, $e^\pm K^\mp$, $e^\pm K^{*\mp}$, $e^\pm D^\mp$, $e^\pm D_s^\mp$, $e^\pm D^{*\mp}$, $e^\pm D_s^{*\mp}$, \end{enumerate} where $l$ and $l'$ label charged leptons, and $M^\pm$ denotes a charged meson.
+The specific choice of the particular signal final states depends on the search strategy to be introduced below.

 In our signal process, at most two DVs can be observed in each signal event.
-Therefore, we propose two search strategies requiring the reconstruction of exactly one or two DVs, respectively.
-We call them ``1DV'' and ``2DV'' strategies.
+Therefore, we propose two search strategies requiring the reconstruction of exactly one or two DVs, called ``1DV'' and ``2DV'', respectively.
 Typically the existence of a DV already suppresses background events.
 Therefore, with the 2DV search, the extra DV compared to the 1DV search further lowers the background level.
-Consequently, for the 1DV (2DV) search strategy, we require $r>10$ cm ($r>1$ cm~\cite{Cheung:2024oxh}) and argue that this should be sufficient for ensuring a background-free environment.
-In the real experiment, further requirements may be imposed to better contain the background without impairing the signal-event yield to a tangible extent.
-Such measures include requiring the angle between the tracks from the DV be small, the invariant mass of the tracks be large, etc. We do not go into more detail and refer the reader to, for instance, Refs.~\cite{Dib:2019tuj,Dey:2020juy,Cheung:2024oxh}.
+Consequently, for the 1DV (2DV) search strategy, we require $r>10$ cm ($r>1$ cm~\cite{Cheung:2024oxh}).